Waste Water Monitoring and COVID-19

 Citation

-author = {Michael DeWitt},
+author = {Michael E. DeWitt},

-title = {Waste {Water} {Monitoring} and {COVID-19}},
+title = {Waste Water Monitoring and COVID-19},

-date = {2022-01-01},
+date = {2021-11-22},

-url = {https://michaeldewittjr.com/programming/2021-11-22-waste-water-monitoring-and-covid-19},
+url = {https://michaeldewittjr.com/blog/2021-11-22-waste-water-monitoring-and-covid-19/},

 langid = {en}